 A concussion, or mild traumatic brain injury, occurs when either the skull is struck or the head is whipped around fast enough for the brain to strike the inside of the skull.
 When such an injury occurs, the neck often also suffers a great deal of strain.
 This may be enough for the upper cervical bones to come out of proper alignment.

 The atlas and axis (top two bones of the neck) protect the brainstem and facilitate blood flow to the brain.
-As a result, subluxations in this location can lead to the conditions that cause vertigo.
+As a result, subluxations in this location can lead to conditions that cause false sense of movement.
 In fact, due to the close proximity, these bones can actually affect the ears and create the conditions for long-term or chronic vertigo conditions like Meniere’s disease.

 Alleviating Vertigo Naturally